Andrew Jackson Stedman

 Andrew Jackson Stedman (1828–1884) was an American journalist, lawyer, and horticulturalist who established the apple industry in Patrick County, Virginia.
 He was born in Gatesville, North Carolina, the son of a wealthy planter and slaveowner who served five terms in the North Carolina House of Commons.
 He founded a literary magazine, a weekly newspaper and the first newspaper ever published in Patrick County, Virginia.
 He was also an ordained Baptist minister and accomplished horticulturist, establishing the apple industry in Patrick County, Virginia.

 Early life

 Andrew Jackson Stedman was born in Gatesville, North Carolina, the son of William Winship Stedman Sr. and Rebecca Walton.
 His father was a wealthy planter and slaveowner in Gates County and represented Gates County in the North Carolina House of Commons for five terms from 1823 to 1831.
 Little is known about Andrew's education.
 Some secondary sources say he graduated from the University of North Carolina but that has not been verified by credible sources.
-In 1856, at the age of 28, he served as a Presidential elector on the Millard Filmore ticket.
+In 1856, at the age of 28, he served as a Presidential elector on the Millard Fillmore ticket.